 Barrel or Tube Mount

-This mounting method is for firearms without rails, or for those with rails but no available real estate remaining on the rail.
-The light attaches directly to the barrel, magazine tube, or gas tube, depending on the weapon.
+For firearms without rails, or for those with rails already occupied by an accessory.
+A clamp attaches the WeaponLight directly to the barrel, magazine tube, or gas tube, depending on the weapon.

-SureFire Dedicated Forend WeaponLights replace your firearm's original factory forend.
-The light and switching are integrated into the forend without any exposed wires or cables.
+Replaces your firearm's original factory forend.
+Light and switching are integrated into the forend without any exposed wires or cables.

-A high-performance WeaponLight demands an equally high-performance power source.
-SureFire WeaponLights (except the HellFighter®) are powered by SureFire 123A lithium batteries.
+Batteries A high-performance WeaponLight demands an equally high-performance power source.
+All SureFire WeaponLights for hand-held weapons are powered by SureFire 123A lithium batteries.
 These 3-volt high-energy cells are powerful, affordable, disposable, and offer significant advantages over alkaline batteries, including:

 - Longer shelf life